-We will repair cracks exceeding 1/8 inch in width, one time only, during the Warranty Period.
+We will repair cracks exceeding 1/8 inch in width, one time only, during the first year of the warranty period.

 7.7 Caulking

 Caulking around all exterior openings should be inspected by the Homeowner every spring and fall.
 Caulking can easily be repaired with caulking compound which can be purchased from most hardware stores.